-Average lease rates for our refrigerated container product line decreased by 4.0% in the first quarter of 2018 compared to the first quarter of 2017.
+Average lease rates for our refrigerated container product line decreased by 2.7% in the second quarter of 2018 compared to the second quarter of 2017.
 The cost of refrigerated containers has trended down over the last few years, which has led to lower market lease rates.
 Market lease rates for refrigerated containers have also been pressured for several years by new leasing company entrants.
-Market lease rates for refrigerated containers remain below the average lease rates of our refrigerated containers to continue to trend down.
+Market lease rates for refrigerated containers remain below the average lease rates of our refrigerated container lease portfolio, and we expect our average lease rates for refrigerated containers to continue to trend down.

-The average lease rates for special containers remained flat in the first quarter of 2018 compared to the first quarter of 2017.
+The average lease rates for special containers remained flat in the second quarter of 2018 compared to the second quarter of 2017.
 Current market lease rates for special containers are comparable to the average lease rates in our lease portfolio.

 Equipment disposals.
-Average used dry container disposal prices increased by 43.7% in the first quarter of 2018 compared to the first quarter of 2017 reflecting higher new container prices and a tight supply / demand for leasing containers which has led to low drop-off volumes and reduced inventories of containers held for sale.
-The increase in sale prices was partially offset by a 23.3% reduction in sales volume reflecting our reduced inventories of containers held for sale.
+Average used dry container disposal prices increased by 24% compared to the second quarter of 2017, reflecting the tight supply / demand for leasing containers, low drop-off volumes and reduced inventories of containers held for sale.
+Disposal volumes of our used leasing containers remained relatively low in the second quarter due to our reduced inventory of containers held for sale.
+Disposal volumes of new and used trading containers were relatively high in the second quarter due to ongoing activity under transactions negotiated with third parties.

 Credit Risk.
-We faced minimal credit losses in the first quarter of 2018, and we recorded a slight credit-related gain in the first quarter due to recoveries on doubtful accounts.
+We faced minimal credit losses in the second quarter of 2018, and we recorded a slight credit-related gain in the first and second quarters due to recoveries on doubtful accounts.
 However, our credit risk is currently elevated due to the ongoing financial pressure faced by our shipping line customers.
-The container shipping industry has faced several years of excess vessel capacity, weak freight rates and poor financial results due to the combination of low trade growth and aggressive ordering of mega container vessels.
+The container shipping industry has faced several years of excess vessel capacity, weak freight rates and poor financial results due to aggressive ordering of mega container vessels.
 Most of our customers have recently generated financial losses and many are burdened with high levels of debt.
 We anticipate the high volume of new vessels entering service over the next several years will complicate our customers' efforts to increase freight rates, and we expect our customers' financial performance will remain under pressure for some time.
+The recent tariffs imposed on certain goods traded between the United States and China and the threat of additional tariffs could lead to reduced trade, lower freight rates and even more financial pressure on our customers.